 Children who suffered birth injuries may face many medical problems, including brain damage, cerebral palsy, seizure disorders, and severe developmental disabilities.
 Some children, along with their families, will experience a lifetime of emotional and physical challenges because of a medical error.

-If your family is facing these troubles, Ohio birth injury attorneys can assist you in recovering from your losses.
+If your family is facing these troubles, Ohio birth injury lawyer can assist you in recovering from your losses.
 The individuals who caused or contributed to your newborn’s birth injury should be held liable for their mistake and filing a birth injury claim can help make that happen.

 For a free legal consultation, call 1-800-222-9529